Date: Wednesday, 18 September 2024

 Coordinator: EarthEcho International

-- To educate people all over the global about water sources and water safety inspections using water testing kits (they can test water for dissolved oxygen, acidity, temperature, and clarity).
+- to educate people all over the globe about water sources and water safety inspections using water testing kits (they can test water for dissolved oxygen, acidity, temperature, and clarity),

 The first World Water Monitoring Day was observed on October 18, 2003.